elliewitham/elliewitham.github.io/about.md

 **Awards/Publications/Presentations:**

-<a href="https://cssh.northeastern.edu/history/student-awards/">Professor Robinson Award</a> for best undergraduate essay written in history for the 2022-2023 school year.
+<a href="https://cssh.northeastern.edu/history/student-awards/" target="_blank">Professor Robinson Award</a> for best undergraduate essay written in history for the 2022-2023 school year.
 Awarded for senior thesis, “‘We will do everything, even break the law if necessary’: Environmental action and the challenges of radiation waste disposal in New Jersey.”

 Panelist at the American Society for Environmental History’s annual conference in Denver, April 2024.
 Panel, “Environmentalism Without Justice: Popular Discontent with State Environmental Regulation in Argentina and the United States.”